IgniteUI/indigo-design-docfx/en/style/typography.md

 ### Figma

 If your styles are published to a team library, you need to edit the style in the library file.
 You'll need editing permissions for the library file to make any changes.
-To change the typeface from Titillium Web to another one, open the **Indigo.Design System** library file and select the `↳ Typography` page.
-Then you will be able to see all the Text styles in the right sidebar of Figma.
+To change the typeface from Titillium Web to a different one, you should access the **Indigo.Design System** library file.
+By default, styles in Figma are visible in the properties panel, if you haven't made any selections.
+Alternatively, you can navigate to the `↳ Typography` page for a more comprehensive view of all typography styles and make your changes from there.
+The text styles will continue to appear in the properties panel, located on the right side of the canvas.

 <img class="responsive-img" src="../images/typography_text_styles.png" srcset="../images/typography_text_styles@2x.png 2x"/>
 <div class="divider--half"></div>